 - 1. Table A3 is an overview of the budgeted financial performance in relation to the revenue and expenditure per municipal vote. - 2.
-From the above it can be seen that all trading services are making surpluses, and this is attributable to the following. - a Council proposes an increase of 15.10% on electricity tariffs. - b An increase of 5.3% on refuse, sewerage, and water tariffs - c 5.3% Increase for Property rates - d Cut on non-priority spending. - 3.
-Profits made on these services are used to subsidise non-trading services.
+From the above it can be seen that all trading services are making surpluses, and this is attributable to the following - a.
+Council proposes an increase of 7.47% on electricity tariffs - b.
+An increase of 4.8% on refuse, sewerage and water tariffs - c.
+4.8% Increase for Property rates - d.
+Cut on non-priority spending - 3.
+Profits made on this services are used to subsidise non-trading services